-- 1. demonstrate an understanding of the principles and criteria that underpin good performance in these skills - 2. be familiar with methods of communication and able to choose and tailor the communication form and style to suit the purpose of the communication and needs of different recipients - 3 be able to communicate orally and in writing and draft and amend documents in a form, style and tone appropriate for the recipients and the context - 4. demonstrate attention to detail - 5. be aware of the practical, commercial and personal considerations which should be taken into account - 6. deal appropriately with relevant professional conduct issues - 7. demonstrate sensitivity to issues of culture, diversity and disability in communication with clients, colleagues and others - 8. be able to use the skills in combination where appropriate.
+- 1. demonstrate an understanding of the principles and criteria that underpin good performance in these skills - 2. be familiar with methods of communication and able to choose and tailor the communication form and style to suit the purpose of the communication and needs of different recipients - be able to communicate orally and in writing and draft and amend documents in a form, style and tone appropriate for the recipients and the context - 4. demonstrate attention to detail - 5. be aware of the practical, commercial and personal considerations which should be taken into account - 6. recognise conduct issues and act within the Code of Conduct - 7. demonstrate sensitivity to issues of culture, diversity and disability in communication with clients, colleagues and others - 8. be able to use the skills in combination where appropriate.